-Strategic Objectives Targets Strategies Performance Indicators A. Services Improved and HIV/AIDS 3 staff Trained on HIV-AIDS issues Train 3 Staff on HIV-AIDS issues Number of staff trained Infections Reduced by 2025 B. National Anti- Corruption 3 staff Trained on Corruption Train 3 Staff on Corruption fighting Number of staff trained Implementation Strategy Enhanced fighting by 2025 issues and Sustained C. Access to Quality and Equitable 3 Staff recruited by June 2025.
-Recruit 3 Staff Number of staff recruited Social Services Delivery Improved T 1 1 1 D. Quality and Quantity of Socio- Processing and packaging of bee products improved from 50% to Improve processing and packaging Processing and packaging of bee Economic Services and Infrastructure products improved from 50% to products improved Increased 70% by June 2025 Number of modern honey Equipment and working tools processing plants improved Equipment and working tools amounting 1,500,000 Tsh purchased Purchase equipments and working Number of equipments and working tools purchased. by 2025 iools Amounting 1,500,000 TSh ioois purchased.
-G. Management of Natural Resources Increase forest and land participatory Hectors of Natural Forest land 0 increased from 2126 hectors to management programs Strengthen 18 Conserved and Environment Enhanced and ward environmental committees Sustained Natural Forest Conservation Number of wards with Natural education provided in 15 Wards by education in 15 Wards Forest Conservation Education June 2025.
-Tree seedling nurseries increased Provide education on importance of Number of tree seedlings nursery from 7 Wards to 110 Wards by tree planting Establish tree seedlings increased nursery in 15 Wards Farmers receive knowledge on number of people who receive modern beekeeping practices Conduct training knowledge on modern beekeeping increased in from 3420 to 6000 by June 2025 practices
+Strategic Objectives Targets Strategies Performance Indicators A. Services Improved and HIV/AIDS Infections Reduced 3 staff Trained on HIV-AIDS issues by 2025 Train 3 Staff on HIV-AIDS issues Number of staff trained B. National Anti- Corruption Implementation Strategy Enhanced and Sustained 3 staff Trained on Corruption fighting by 2025 Train 3 Staff on Corruption fighting issues Number of staff trained C. Access to Quality and Equitable Social Services Delivery Improved , Recruit 3 Staff Number of staff recruited D. Quality and Quantity of Socio- Economic Services and Infrastructure Processing and packaging of bee products improved from 50% to of bee products to 70% Processing and packaging of bee products improved Increased 70% by June 2025 Increase the number of modern honey processing plants Number of modern honey processing plants improved amounting 1,500,000 Tsh purchased by 2025 tools Amounting 1,500,000 Tsh Number of equipments and working tools purchased.
+G. Management of Natural Resources and Environment Enhanced and Sustained increased from 2120 nectors to Increase forest and land participatory management programs Strengthen 18 ward environmental committees Hectors of Natural Forest land Conserved education provided in 15 Wards by June 2025. education in 15 Wards Number of wards with Natural Forest Conservation Education from 7 Wards to 110 Wards by June 2025 tree planting Establish tree seedlings nursery in 15 Wards Number of tree seedlings nursery increased Farmers receive knowledge on modern beekeeping practices increased in from 3420 to 6000 by June 2025 Conduct training number of people who receive knowledge on modern beekeeping practices